munificent/game-programming-patterns/book/update-method.markdown

     Having to subclass `Entity` every time you want a new behavior is brittle and painful when you have a large number of different kinds.
-You'll eventually find yourself wanting to reuse pieces of code in a way that doesn't gracefully map to a single inheritance hierarchy and then you're stuck.
+You'll eventually find yourself wanting to reuse pieces of code in a way that doesn't gracefully map to a single inheritance hierarchy, and then you're stuck.

  *  **The component class:**

     If you're already using the <a href="component.html" class="pattern">Component</a> pattern, this is a no-brainer.
 It lets each component update itself independently.
-In the same way that the update pattern in general lets you decouple game entities from each other in the game world, this lets you decouple *parts of a single entity* from each other.
+In the same way that the Update Method pattern in general lets you decouple game entities from each other in the game world, this lets you decouple *parts of a single entity* from each other.
 Rendering, physics, and AI can all take care of themselves.